 Operator | Cost (one-way, adult ticket) | # of Daily Trips | Key Features |

-Banff Airporter | $77 – 80 | 10 | Door-to-door service in Banff Canmore stop: Coast Hotel Will rebook on next shuttle if flight delayed Free cancellation |
+Banff Airporter | $77 – 80 | 10 | Set stops Connects to downtown Calgary and the airport Canmore stop: Coast Hotel Ski/snowboard surcharge Free onboard WiFi |

 Brewster Express | $79 (to Canmore/Banff) | 9 | Serves all Banff hotels and a few in downtown Calgary Canmore stop: Coast Hotel Some shuttles to/from Lake Louise Free onboard WiFi |

-VivoGreen | $55 – 59 | 7 | Door-to-door service in Banff Canmore stops: Grand Rockies Resort & Solara Resort Sometimes has option to book a connection to Lake Louise |
+VivoGreen | $55 – 59 | 7 | Door-to-door service in Banff Canmore stops: Grand Rockies Resort & Solara Resort Sometimes, has an option to book a connection to Lake Louise |

 Buses From Downtown Calgary

-You can purchase On-It tickets online using card payment or buy when boarding from representatives at stops using cash or card.
+You can purchase On-It tickets online using card payment or buy when boarding from representatives at stops using cash or a card.
 If tickets are purchased online, remember to download or print the ticket to present to the driver.

 Regional Bus Stops to Bow Valley Map